 Forms for the documentation and processing of name and/or address changes are available on the portal.
-Processing of an official name change will not be completed without legal documentation of the name change, such as a marriage license, court order, etc. It is the student's responsibility to keep the College informed of any changes.
+Processing of an official name change will not be completed without legal documentation of the name change, such as a driver's license, Social Security card, etc. It is the student's responsibility to keep the College informed of any changes.
 Preferred name changes may be made without formal documentation, within reason, and should be filed on the portal.